talwrii/awesome-nook-str-eink-display/readme.md

 I bought two more cables - neither device was detected on a mac.
 I wonder if it's the usb-c to usb-micro dongle.

+## Hurdle: It is inclear precisely how to get the nook to detect the firmware
+Also the first time I tried to copy the file, the nook device disappeared half way through, and then would no remount.
+I had to restart the nook to get this to work.

+[This video](https://www.youtube.com/watch?v=xWaHlCxIpaw) describe "waiting a couple of minutes with an unpluged NOOK" until it falls asleep after unplugging it and reports that the firmware update takes around 5 minutes.
+I decided to go for a walk because I got bored of waiting.